Detectors

 The administrator must be sure that the detector transmits data to the System - the equipment is available and the software is configured.

-In the table are described the Add detector page parameters
+In the table are described the parameters in Add detector

 Field name | Field description |